 These small steps can help children feel more confident and supported during hospital visits.

+There are many distraction techniques used in hospitals for children.
 When children feel supported during medical experiences, they are more likely to feel confident returning for future care.

 TLC for Kids works to ensure children and families have access to tools and support that bring comfort during difficult moments.